stamen/rio-vectortiles/README.md

 # rio-vectortiles

-Rasterio plugin to vectorize and tiler raster data
+Rasterio plugin to vectorize and tiler raster data.
+This avoids some of the pitfalls and bottlenecks of vectorizing raster data by warping data to the vector tile grid and directly vectorizing each tile.

+It also offers flexible control as to internal tile extent (detail), vectorizing interval, and zoom range adjustment.

 ## Usage
 ```